 Injuries are a part of sports, and the longer your child competes in sports, the greater the odds he or she will eventually experience a sport injury.
 In most cases the injuries kids experience are minor in nature, and after a little rest and medical attention (if needed) they are back out on the field in no time.
 But what about the more serious injuries that keep kids out of action much longer?
 Are there warning signs to watch for when it comes to emotional struggles and distress?
 And what are the consequences when parents miss these signs?

 Physical and mental aspects of injuries

 When an athlete experiences an injury almost all of the attention immediately goes toward the physical aspects of the injury, and rightly so.
 Minimizing the pain of an injury is vitally important, and repairing torn muscles and broken bones are obvious immediate concerns.
 The good news is that with medical advances today, most kids get over the physical pain of an injury quickly, and their bumps, bruises, and broken bones improve more quickly, too.
-Sports medicine has really come a long way over the years, and kids today benefit from treatment/rehabilitation options that were only available to elite-athletes just a generation ago.
+Sports medicine has come a long way in recent years, and kids today benefit from treatment/rehabilitation options that were only available to elite-athletes just a generation ago.

 When it comes to mental and emotional recovery relating to a sports injury, however, the issues can be much more complex to understand.
 For example, kids don’t usually shout out “I’m depressed!” when it comes to their mood state during rehab.
 Unlike a visible cast or knee brace, emotional difficulties aren’t always easy to see — even for the most concerned and observant parents.

 When a kid deals with an injury in sports, there are several fairly predictable concerns they experience, including the following: